 As you did when you uploaded your dataset, enter a name and description to help you identify this model.

 Choose a name carefully.
 The name you enter here will be the name you use to specify the voice in your request for speech synthesis as part of the SSML input.
-Only letters, numbers, and a few punctuation characters such as '-', '_', and '(', ')' are allowed.
+Only letters, numbers, and a few punctuation characters such as

 A common use of the Description field is to record the names of the datasets that were used to create the model.

 Choose the gender of your voice font.
 It must match the gender of the dataset.